PicNet/Centazio/src/readme.md

   ...
 ```

-- Deserialise and serialisation shoud be done via an inner `Dto` class
+- Deserialise and serialisation should be done via an inner `Dto` class
 - This class must be an inner class to access the private init only setters
 - This class needs a parameterless constructor and all fields must be nullable
 ```